mesfind/ml-physical/_episodes/Python_Enviro_Windows_PowerShell.md

 - This exits the virtual environment and returns you to your system's default Python environment.

 ---

-- This will open Jupyter Notebook in your default web browser.
-You can then start creating and running notebooks.

 🥇Congratulations!
 You have successfully set up a Python environment with Jupyter Notebook on Windows using PowerShell.